cihga39871/Pipelines.jl/docs/src/index.md

     run(echo, inputs)
     ```

     This is because the program will generate a file (run id file) in the current directory indicating the program has been run.
-Several methods can be used to to re-run a program:
+Several methods can be used to re-run a program:

     ```julia
     # Method 1: stop checking finished program